What is a medical coder?

 Employment projections

-According to the U.S. Bureau of Labor Statistics, employment of medical records and health information technicians, including medical coders, is projected to grow 7 percent through 2031, faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics expects jobs for medical records and health information technicians, including coders, to grow by 7 percent through 2031.
+This growth rate is faster than the average for all jobs, reflecting their increasing importance in the healthcare industry.

 Medical coder career tips